eswartz/emul/index.md

 Download the archive to the right and unzip it somewhere on your system.

+<b>On Windows or Linux:</b>

-Then launch it by double-clicking the `v9t9-local.jnlp` file in your favorite operating system (though only Linux and Windows have been tested so far).
+Launch it by double-clicking the `v9t9-local.jnlp` file in your favorite operating system (though only Linux and Windows have been tested so far).

 Or, if your Java isn't installed properly, try: